You deserve better

 Narwall pairs best with contact lenses, if you can wear them.

-Wearing glasses with Narwall isn't ideal: it can cause a large gap near the temples that prevents a good seal, and can be uncomfortable.
-We're working on this; sign up here if you're interested in hearing about a guide or solution for wearing glasses with Narwall.
+Wearing glasses with Narwall can cause a gap near the temples that prevents a good seal, and may be uncomfortable for some wearers.

 Does it fog up?